isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Mother of Thousands.md

 <section>
 	<img title="Mother of Thousands plants growing in a pot.
 Photo by Jacqueline Chua." src="/images/Plants/motherofthousands%20(2)_jacquelinechua.jpg">
 	<p>Mother of Thousands is a succulent shrub that can grow up to 1m tall but is usually kept as a groundcover less than 30cm tall.
 It has fleshy green leaves with a silvery grey sheen with a reddish tinge on the leaf margin.
 Small plantlets with roots develop along the leaf margins.</p>
-	<p>An incredibly hardy <a href="/learn-more-about-gardening/glossary/#p">perennial shrub</a>, this plant is suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container planting</a> and green roofs, often covering the whole surface as the plantlets drop off from the mother plant’s leaves.
+	<p>An incredibly hardy <a href="/learn-more-about-gardening/glossary/#p">perennial</a> shrub, this plant is suitable for <a href="/page-index/horticulture-techniques/planting-in-containers/">container planting</a> and green roofs, often covering the whole surface as the plantlets drop off from the mother plant’s leaves.
 Its ability to be planted in shallow media makes it a versatile plant for a variety of gardens and containers.
 This is an excellent plant for beginners to try!</p>
 	 <br>
 </section>